Congressional candidate vows to stay in race while jailed

 - Trump calls on NY Times to turn senior official who wrote critical 'resistance' op-ed 'over to government at once!'

+In Georgia, DUI is a misdemeanor until the fourth offense.
+First-time offenders, such as Foster, face possible jail sentences of 10 days to a year.

-Foster has a court hearing scheduled Tuesday.
-He’s asking to be freed on bond while appealing his conviction.
+Foster is scheduled to return to court Tuesday.
+He’s asking to be freed on bond while he appeals his conviction.
+His request will be heard by Whitfield County Superior Court Judge Cindy Morris, the same judge who sentenced Foster to jail.

+Morris cited Foster’s lack of remorse and refusal to take responsibility when she ordered him jailed.
+Foster told The AP he thinks her real motive was political.

+“She’s a strong Republican, it’s well known,” Foster said.
+“And I’m a Democrat and it’s a chance to slap a Democrat down.”